Wooden Ships Comments on this Ebbtide bermudan cutter

 This boat has had a lot of refit work in recent years including hull plating, epoxy coating and new standing rigging.
 She has recently been ashore for a thorough paint job and is currently looking very smart.

 These immensely capable boats are not to be underestimated, and with their attractive lines, counter stern and nice sheer it is not surprising that they are so highly sought after.
-Full list of refit works in recent years available.
+Full list of refit works in recent years available but she now requires more remedial work to bring her up to extended cruising condition.

 Length on Deck 34’6″